- J.D., Georgetown University Law Center

 David handles complex litigation matters for a wide range of clients, including major national banks and other creditors, mortgage companies, product manufacturers, small businesses, insurance companies, and technology companies.
 With extensive trial, appeal, and arbitration/mediation experience, he focuses his practice on complex lender liability, class actions, business torts, commercial liability, real estate, product liability, construction, and general negligence claims.

 He has defended numerous class actions in state and federal court and successfully removed actions under the Class Action Fairness Act.
 He also acts as an advisor to clients on methods to minimize or avoid potential litigation and resolve liability before suit is filed.

 - Arkansas Business and Education Alliance.
 Chair of the Board of Directors

-Served as counsel for one of nation’s largest banks in litigation challenging bank’s authority to transact business within Arkansas.
+- Served as counsel for one of nation’s largest banks in successful defense of lawsuit challenging bank’s authority to transact business within Arkansas.

-After retained as substitute lead counsel in state court class action against nation’s largest mortgage service, crafted successful removal to federal court and secured pre-trial dismissal of nationwide class action and of all individual claims other than individual breach of contract.
+- After retained as substitute lead counsel in state court class action against nation’s largest mortgage servicer, crafted successful removal to federal court and secured pre-trial dismissal of nationwide class action and of all individual claims other than individual breach of contract.

-Secured dismissal of class action complaint and summary judgment on individual claims fraud, conversion, and violation of FDCPA.
+- Secured dismissal of class action complaint and summary judgment on individual claims for fraud, conversion, and violation of FDCPA.
 Dickard v.
 Oklahoma Management Services for Physicians, LLC, 2007 WL 3025020 (W.D.
 Ark.
 2007).